Note - this takes you off

 FLORETS Fertile lemma lanceolate; 15–17 mm long; coriaceous; much thinner above; without keel; 7–9 -veined.
 Lemma surface scabrous; rough above; glabrous.
 Lemma apex dentate; 2 -fid; muticous, or awned; 0–1 -awned.
 Principal lemma awn dorsal; arising 0.5 way up back of lemma; geniculate; 25–35 mm long overall; with twisted column.
 Palea keels ciliate.

 FRUIT Caryopsis with adherent pericarp; hairy all over.
 Hilum linear.

 DISTRIBUTION Europe: northern, central, southwestern, southeastern, and eastern.
 Africa: north, Macaronesia, northeast tropical, east tropical, southern tropical, south, and middle Atlantic ocean.
 Asia-temperate: Siberia, Soviet far east, Soviet Middle Asia, Caucasus, western Asia, Arabia, China, Mongolia, and eastern Asia.
-Asia-tropical: India and Malesia.
+Asia-tropical: India, Indo-China, and Malesia.
 Australasia: Australia and New Zealand.
 Pacific: southwestern, south-central, northwestern, and north-central.
 North America: Subarctic, northwest USA, north-central USA, northeast USA, southwest USA, south-central USA, and Mexico.
 South America: Mesoamericana, Caribbean, northern South America, western South America, Brazil, and southern South America.